 That Florida Connection

 I had arrived.
 I was back in the steamy woodlands of what I called for many years, my home.
-Cruising down the blacktop of a two-lane road, it weaved and meandered its way through the backwoods of North Central Florida.
+Cruising down the blacktop of a two lane road, it weaved and meandered its way through the backwoods of North Central Florida.
 We drove deeper and deeper into the forest.
-The forests where, as we ran wild in the heat of summer, the sweat dripped from our skin as thick and as plentiful as the Spanish moss that oozed from the sprawling branches of the mighty Live Oak trees.
-Those same
+The forests where, as we ran wild in the heat of summer, the sweat dripped from our skin as thick and as plentiful as the Spanish moss that oozed from the sprawling branches of the mighty live oak trees.
+Those same soaring live oaks lined the roads and permeated the vast slash pine groves and the swamps of Alachua County where we lived.
+The hot, humid wind, that now raced through the open window, held not only the aroma of swamp water, mixed with the sweet smell of honeysuckle on the vine, but it also carried within it, memories of times gone by.

 Saturday, September 8, 2018